mhorod/cacophony/README.md

 A comment starts with a hash sign `#` and ranges to the end of the line.
 Everything after the `#` is  ignored by the compiler

 ### Expressions
-There is no distinction between statements and expressions - everything has a value (hence everything is an expression), although sometimes the returned value is `()` or `Unit` however we call it.
+There is no distinction between statements and expressions - everything has a value (hence everything is an expression), although sometimes the returned value is `()` which has type `Unit`.

 Possible expressions in our language are:
 - variable definition